American Folk Song · Circle Game · Grades K–3

 Skills & Concepts

-Other Concepts
+Key Concepts

-Melodic contour Octave jump Steady beat
+Melodic contour Octave jump — "high-o" Steady beat

 Part Singing

-Solo singing (optional)
+Solo singing Low-pressure first solo

 Activity

-Topic
+Topic & Season

-Winter
+Winter United States

 Materials

-Mittens (cuter = better) Puppets (optional intro)
+Mittens (cuter = better) Puppet (optional intro)

-Grade Levels
+Grade Notes

 Common questions